 AND LOVE ADDICTION

-Just like with any treatment for addiction, recovery from sex and love dependency is very possible.
+Just like with any treatment, recovery from sex and love addiction is very possible.

-JACS offers a comprehensive, best-practice sex addiction treatment program with Certified Sex Addiction Therapists (CSAT).
-These therapists have successfully completed professional development to support individuals with sex addiction and their loved ones.
+JACS offers comprehensive, best-practice sex addiction treatment programs with Certified Sex Addiction Therapists (CSATs).
+Our therapists have successfully completed professional training qualifications to support individuals with sex addiction.